WinVector/rquery/README.md

     ## $d
     ## [1] "subjectID"       "surveyCategory"  "assessmentTotal"

-Part of the plan is: the additional record-keeping in the operator nodes allows checking and optimization (such as [query narrowing](http://www.win-vector.com/blog/2017/12/how-to-greatly-speed-up-your-spark-queries/)).
+The additional record-keeping in the operator nodes allows checking and optimization (such as [query narrowing](http://www.win-vector.com/blog/2017/12/how-to-greatly-speed-up-your-spark-queries/)).
 The flow itself is represented as follows:

 ``` r
 cat(format(dq))